Calorique

 Your BMR represents the number of calories your body burns at complete rest — the energy needed just to keep your organs functioning, your heart beating, and your lungs breathing.
 It typically accounts for 60-75% of total daily calorie expenditure.
 However, since nobody lies perfectly still all day, BMR alone does not represent your true calorie needs.

 To get your Total Daily Energy Expenditure (TDEE), the calculator multiplies your BMR by an activity factor.
 This accounts for the calories burned through daily movement, exercise, and the thermic effect of food.
-Your TDEE is the maintenance number — eating exactly this many calories would keep your weight stable.
+Your TDEE is the maintenance estimate — eating around this level is the starting point for weight stability, then real trends should guide adjustments.
 Use our TDEE calculator for a more detailed breakdown of energy expenditure by activity level.

 Understanding TDEE vs. BMR